 We love credit card points and miles!
-Without them we wouldn’t be staying at fancy hotels in Maui, flying business class to Greece, or going on nearly free vacations to Thailand.
+Without them, we wouldn’t be staying at fancy hotels in Maui, flying business class to Greece, or going on nearly free vacations to Thailand.
 Before you can redeem your points for free flights and hotel nights, you have to earn them.
 Today we are going to talk all about how to earn travel points!

 Periodically, credit card issues will increase the bonus on their card for a limited time.
 When possible, we like to take advantage of those limited-time bonuses.
 We keep a list of all the current limited-time bonuses.

 Most US Airlines have their own shopping portal that will earn you miles when you shop through them.
 They all work basically the same way.
 You’ll need to have a loyalty number with the airline to get started.
 The Southwest Airlines shopping portal is nice because the points you earn will go towards earning you the Southwest Companion Pass.
 When it comes to hotels, most do not have shopping portals.
 The only ones that do are Wyndham and Choice Privileges.
-With these portals, you don’t need to have or use an airline credit card, you can use whatever card you’d like.
+With these portals, you don’t need to have or use an airline credit card; you can use whatever card you’d like.

 If you are after American Express Membership Rewards, you’ll want to check out Rakuten.
-Rakuten is a cashback portal but you can link your Amex account and earn membership rewards instead!
+Rakuten is a cashback portal, but you can link your Amex account and earn membership rewards instead!
 Rakuten and the Chase Ultimate Rewards portal are my go-to’s.

 This is the old-school way to earn travel points.
-It can take a long time to earn enough points for free hotel nights and flights but each little bit counts!
-You won’t earn points on stays or flights that you use miles on but you do on cash-paid flights and nights.
+It can take a long time to earn enough points for free hotel nights and flights, but each little bit counts!
+You won’t earn points on stays or flights that you use miles on, but you do on cash-paid flights and nights.
 If you travel a lot for work, all that business travel can really add up a lot quicker!

 Using your travel reward credit card is another way to earn more points.
 I never use cash.
 Each dollar spent on a credit card adds up!

 Last year there was a promo on my Amex Marriott card for 10x the points at gas stations.
-These promos come and go and oftentimes (but not always) you will get an email from the credit card issuer letting you know about the promo.
+These promos come and go, and oftentimes (but not always), you will get an email from the credit card issuer letting you know about the promo.

 Buying groups aren’t for everyone.
-If you are going to get into this then make sure you are organized, buy from the right store, double-check that the payout isn’t less than what the item is retailing for, and double-check everything so you don’t make a costly error.
+If you are going to get into this, then make sure you are organized, buy from the right store, double-check that the payout isn’t less than what the item is retailing for, and double-check everything, so you don’t make a costly error.
 I’ve found Buy For Me Retail to be a good buying group to start with.

-Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
+Affiliate Disclosure: Travel Mom Squad uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
-Travel Hacking Mom has not reviewed all available credit card offers on this site.
+We have not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.